glebs0n1/SpringFramework/README.md

 <br>
 <h3>In Shopping-List project</h3>I create a shopping list to be bought in the grocery store and save it into the database.
 Tech.specifications - Spring/Sprig boot,Thymeleaf,Html,PostgreSQL
+<br> In the future I will connect Spring Security